Intro:

 the Emergency which included men who had lost their lives fighting against

-distributed on a confidential basis by the Irish government to all state
+then distributed on a confidential basis by the Irish government to all

-sources for seven years.
-On the 6th June 2011, this argument formed part of
+state sources for seven years.
+On the 6th June 2011, this argument

-our campaign submission to the Irish government.
-To resolve the issue, the
+formed part of our campaign submission to the Irish government.
+To resolve

 commemorative event